 What is a Control Room?

-As a definition, a control room is a central location where technicians and managers manage the everyday operations—as well as maintain and enact crisis operations—for a given entity.
+By definition, a control room is a central location where technicians and managers manage the everyday operations—as well as maintain and enact crisis operations—for a given entity.
 Whether it’s a control room for a police station, refinery, or other process-intensive company or organization, the control room is where the magic happens.

+Control rooms are used in industries ranging from oil and gas pipelines to prisons to air traffic control.
 In this article, we are exploring the differences between several types of control rooms.
 You’ll see for each kind of control room, there are different considerations—and some similarities.

 Different Types of Control Rooms